-A deposit of half of one term's fees is required when a place is accepted.
+An Acceptance Deposit of half of one term's fees is required when a place is accepted.
 This is returned at the end of a pupil's school career.
-A pro-rata deposit is required from holders of Governors' Bursaries.
+A pro-rata deposit is required from holders of Bursary awards.

 Since its foundation in 1850, North London Collegiate School has been committed to providing an accessible, affordable education for girls of ability.
-To attract able girls and to help those who might otherwise be unable to attend a fee-paying school, we offer bursaries, scholarships and music scholarships.
-However, these are only available in the Senior School.
+To attract able girls and to help those who would otherwise be unable to attend a fee-paying school, we offer bursaries and music scholarships to girls joining the Senior School.

-Bursary Application forms are sent to all applicants when their daughters are invited for interview after the entrance exams.
+The Bursary application process is as follows: Bursary Application forms are sent to all applicants at the stage that their daughters are invited for interview after the entrance exams.
 Applicants are then required to make a full declaration of their income, expenditure, assets and liabilities.
 This application is then reviewed by an independent third party, who also carry out home visits in order to gain a complete understanding of parental circumstances, and to view all the supporting documentation.
 The third party then makes a full, confidential report to the School.
 All offers of places include an indication of what bursary would be available if the place is accepted, but note that bursary awards do not normally cover coach costs or school lunches.

 For more information about the bursary application process, please contact the Finance Bursar.